afanblue/refineryOMS/SystemManual.md

 ### Docks

-Docks are the stationary locations for ships.
-Ships must be defined entities and can be related to them via a REL_TAG_TAG record when they are docked.
+Docks are the stationary locations for ships, trains and trucks.
+Docks have "stations" which are the locations of the pumps used to move contents to or from the ship, truck or train car.
+All of these carriers must be defined entities and can be related to them via a REL_TAG_TAG record when they are docked.
 Under "real" circumstances, this would be a manual process.
 An operator would assign a dock to a ship and a sensor would trip when the ship had actually docked.
 In the meantime, the simulator creates the relationship and sets the ship present indicator.
 The transfer is then created and processed.
 When the transfer is complete, the simulator deletes the relationship and clears the ship present flag.

 Docks are implemented as a special usage of a Tag.
 For a dock the input tag is the ID of the digital input which specifies that a carrier (ship, train, truck) is present at the dock.
 The "output" tag is the ID of the carrier present at the dock.
 N.B., trains are problematic because they actually consist of multiple tank cars which must be treated individually.

+### Docking Stations

+Associated with docks are docking stations (STN)

 ### Fields